davidkimai/Hey-You/README.md

 # Hey You!

-## As much as we genuinely enjoyed breaking the 4th wall with you.
+## As much as we genuinely enjoyed breaking the 4th wall over the last 30 days with you.

 Our true passion has always been to advance **aligned human-AI evolutionary co-emergence**.
 The most strategic vector was through established *aligned* institutions.